ralfspoeth/json/README.md

   cf. [numbers](numbers.md) for a detailed discussion.
 * `JsonBoolean` and `JsonNull` are implemented as `record`s, no longer as an `enum` or singleton, respectively.
-* Conversions from `record`s have been removed in an attempt to get rid of deep reflection.
+* Conversions from and to `record`s have been removed in an attempt to get rid of deep reflection.
 * It utilizes `JSpecify` nullness annotations.